itu-devops/lecture_notes/sessions/session_08/Slides.md

 3. **Audit trails**
   - Sometimes logs are legally required (e.g. banking)
-  - Sometimes they save your ass (because your DB model was not updated - but you can still recover info from the logs)
+  - Sometimes they save your business (because your DB model was not updated - but you can still recover info from the logs)